stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 ---
 Since 2018 there has been a plethora of single-use-apps for OKRs.
 The good ones have pretty much the same approach and functionality.

-\#stratapp is taking OKRs to a whole new level, because #stratapp _is not_ a single-use-app.
+\#stratapp takes OKRs to a whole new level, because #stratapp _is not_ a single-use-app.

-There are 3 reasons why #stratapp is the world's best OKR software application:
+There are 3 reasons why #stratapp is the world's best OKR software application right now:

 1. OKRs are driven off the interactive strategy tree
 2. OKR execution takes place in the same digital workspace
-3. Your teams can balance their time between strategy execution and daily work - this is the secret to succeeding or failing on OKRs
+3. Your teams can balance their time between strategy execution and daily work - this is the secret to succeeding (or failing) on OKRs

 ## interactive strategy tree for OKRs